 Making this transition improves your ability to exit your business and maximizes your the return on investment – your business.
-In fact, DE, Inc. has a FREE eBook that can help you understand what to do to get out from under your business.
+In fact, Business Growth Simplified has a FREE eBook that can help you understand what to do to get out from under your business.
 DE, Inc. gets involved with clients when they are thinking of exiting because they have not set up the proper systems to allow their business to function without them.

 The reality slaps them in the face when they begin the process and realize their company is worth far less than they thought it is worth because cash flow and profitability are still heavily dependent on their efforts.
 Few buyers or investors will look seriously at a business built in this manner.
 Many of the tools on our website help you begin the transition.